An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The tools, or disk to plane and back again

-\begin{proof} Note that $F_\C\cap K_P$ is the intersection of non-separating planar continua (which are the intersections of the appropriate closed planar wedges and $K_P$).
-Hence $F_\C\cap K_P$ is non-separating continuum.
+\begin{proof} Note that $F_\C\cap K_P$ is the intersection of planar continua which do not separate the plane (which are the intersections of the appropriate closed planar wedges and $K_P$).
+Hence $F_\C\cap K_P$ is a continuum which does not separate the plane.
 By definition, rays of angles from the associated disk fiber are contained in $F_\C$ while all other says are disjoint from $F_\C$.
 This proves the first part of the lemma.

 To prove the rest of the lemma, observe first that it easily follows if $G$ is degenerate.
 Now, let $G$ be a non-degenerate disk fiber such that there exists a point $z\in F_\C\sm \bigcup_{E\in \Gamma} \tai(E)$.
 By definition this implies that $G\ne G(Q)$ for any $Q\in\G$, and $G$ is not a leaf of $\lam$.
 Since $G$ is a disk fiber, it now follows from Lemma~\ref{basic2} that $G$ is either a double sided limit leaf in $\clam\sm\lam$ or a gap of $\clam$ such that $G\ne G(Q)$ for all $Q\in\G$.
 The required equality $F_\C(G)=F_\C(z)$ follows since the two families of closed planar wedges whose intersections are, respectively, $F_\C(z)$ and $F_\C(G)$, are identical.
 The last claim of the lemma is left to the reader. \end{proof}